Tell Your Injury Lawyer About Past Accidents and Previous Injuries

-I often meet clients who fear that an old accident or pre-existing condition will prevent them from receiving a fair outcome in their personal injury case.
+Our South Carolina car accident lawyer often meets clients who fear that an old accident or pre-existing condition will prevent them from receiving a fair outcome in their personal injury case.
 Some people may choose not to tell their attorney about the past accident out of concern that the attorney will drop the case once he/she finds out.
-Other people mistakenly believe that no one will ever uncover an accident from years ago, so there is no reason to tell their lawyer.
+Other people mistakenly believe that no one will ever uncover a car accident from years ago, so there is no reason to tell their lawyer.
 Please, never become one of those people.
 South Carolina law - along with your attorney - can protect your right to justice, but your honesty is crucial to achieving a fair result.

 Insurance companies spend huge amounts of money on research programs to find out whether you are a “litigious” person.
 Put differently, they want to know, as do I, whether you have filed injury claims in the past.
 So long as I know the facts surrounding old accidents, including: what injuries you sustained, what medical treatment you received, and the last time you experienced any symptoms, I will be able to properly assess its effects on your case.